 - dehydration, eg, if you don't drink enough water, sweat a lot or are sick

-- side effects of medicines such as antidepressants, antipsychotics, antihistamines, decongestants, cannabis or diuretics
+- side effects of medicines such as antidepressants, antipsychotics, antihistamines, decongestants or diuretics

 - breathing through your mouth at night

 - medical conditions such as Sjogren’s syndrome, sarcoidosis, diabetes, Parkinson’s disease or other conditions that affect your salivary glands